IAMSSROBINSON/C/04_performing_operations/52_doing_arithmetic/notes.md

 ## Modulus %

 This operator divides a given number by a second given number and returns the remainder.
-If the remainder is 0 the given number is of 'even' value.
+If the modulus of a given number by 2 remainder is 0 the given number is of 'even' value.
-If the remainder is 1 the given number is of 'odd' value.
+If the modulus of a given number by 2 remainder is 1 the given number is of 'odd' value.

 <br>